-Tasveer is unique on the Mumbai arts scene in its focus on the photographic arts.
-It is in fact the home of the national photography collective of India and as such houses a wide array of photographic riches documenting the history of India as well as the archives of several iconic Indian photographers, from the fields of fashion, the arts and reportage.
+Tasveer is unique on the Mumbai art scene in its focus on the photographic arts.
+It is, in fact, the home of the national photography collective of India and as such houses a wide array of photographic riches documenting the history of India as well as the archives of several iconic Indian photographers, from the fields of fashion, the arts, and reportage.
 As well as celebrating the work of Indian photographers, Tasveer also features exhibitions by some of the leading figures in the international scene, as well as curated thematic exhibitions.
 Some of the latter include ‘Chinese Photography Now’ and ‘Maharajas’, a document of the elite who once ruled much of India.
 Tavseer has also put on recent exhibitions featuring the work of Raghu Rai and Derry Moore.

 Run by mother-and-daughter team Usha Mirchandani and Ranjana Steinruecke, Galerie Mirchandani + Steinruecke combines exhibitions of internationally renowned artists with a roster of up and coming local talent.
 Ranjana Steinruecke worked in both Manhattan and Berlin before moving to Mumbai and still maintains links with the thriving art scene in both of those cities.
 This is evident in Galerie Mirchandani + Steinruecke’s past exhibitions which have featured leading contemporary figures from Germany such as Wolfgang Laib, Sigmar Polke, Kiki Smith, and Jonathan Meese.
 Some of the local artists the gallery represents are Manish Nai, Varunika Saraf, Abir Karmakar and Ratheesh T. The gallery has also featured works by older more venerable artists such as C.K.
 Rajan and Jyothi Basu.
 Recent exhibitions have featured the mixed media art of Surabhi Saraf and the paintings of Siji R. Krishnan, which reference the motifs of Indian art whilst creating a unique new visual language with which to express them.